wrandall22/robbyronk.github.com/ntier.md

 # N-Tier Applications at Cru
 ###### Specializing in Layers, Not Applications

 Our team has been talking about this and I thought it deserved some more thought and writing down.

 ## The Layers
+Each of the layers should have strictly defined interfaces.
+Each layer can then be programmed "towards" that interface.

 From user down:
 - View